anbuselvamA/TSA_EXP3/README.md

 # Ex.No: 03   COMPUTE THE AUTO FUNCTION(ACF)
-# Develper name : A.Anbuselvam
+# Develped by : A.Anbuselvam
 # Reg no : 212222240009

 ### AIM: